Zenitram-Oriaj/groupwise/Readme.md

  	});
  ```
  ---------------------
  - login(): Is used to authenticate to a POA.
-Trusted Application is currently not supported but will be coming soon.
+ -> Note: Trusted Application is currently not supported but will be coming soon.
- Note: Applications cannot log in to GroupWise resources.
+ -> Note: Applications cannot log in to GroupWise resources.
 To access resources data, log in as the owner of the resource and then proxy into the resource.

  ```
 	var args = {
- 		user: 'ao',
+		user: 'ao',       // Required
- 		pass: '!boi123'
+		pass: '!boi123',  // Required
+		lang: 'en',       // Optional (Default: en)
+		version: '1.05'   // Optional (Default: 1.05)
 	};

  	gws.login(args, function (err, res) {
  		if (err) {